 Add Tapioca/Arrowroot Starch and mix thoroughly.

-Pour the batter in the cake pan, and bake for approximately 25 minutes.
-The edges should begin to pull away from the rim of the pan when the cake is baked.
+Pour the batter in the cake pan, and bake for 25 minutes.

 Remove from the oven, and cool before removing from the cake pan.